 Fraud schemes are forever evolving.

-eCommerce fraud risks consist of both stolen identities of real people and a mixture of fictitious or manipulated identities.
+The risks of fraud attacks consist of both stolen identities of real people and a mixture of fictitious or manipulated identities.
 An eCommerce criminal uses various methods to commit identity theft involving a real customer’s credit card information to attack or target other security weaknesses.

 Account fraud often referred to as account takeover fraud occurs when a criminal gains access to a customer’s eCommerce store account.
 They use various methods to implement the takeover, such as buying stolen passwords, using personal information obtained on the dark web, and using security codes to start a phishing scheme focused on a particular customer for account takeover.